outloudvi/lrcedit.js/README.md

 (The music on the online demo is Josh Woodward's Swansong.
 Ubuntu users may have came across that song.
 The melody is full of creativity.)

+*It is for entertaining purpose.* For a better experience of online lyric maker, see [magic-akari/lrc-maker](https://github.com/magic-akari/lrc-maker).

 ## How-to?
 1. Give your music link to `<audio>`.
 2. Give your lyric text to `<script type=plain/text>`